jsmead39/raidsunlimited/resources/design-document.md

 * Accepts a raidId and returns the corresponding RaidEvent model.
 * If the given raid ID is not found, will throw a `RaidEventNotFoundException`.

 6.7.
-Raid Search Endpoint
+Get all Raids Endpoint
-* Accepts `POST` requests to `/raidevents/search`
+* Accepts `GET` requests to `/raidevents/`
-* Accepts SearchCriteria model and returns a list of RaidEvent models that match the criteria.
+* Accepts a GET request to the endpoint and returns all raids in the database

 6.8.
 Raid Sign Up Endpoint
 * Accepts `POST` requests to `/raidevents/:raidId/signup`